 Leanne, who is 17, wants to buy a stereo on hire-purchase.
 Can she enter into a contract like this?

 Yes.
 Leanne can sign a contract at any age.
-However, until she is 18, the Minors' Contracts Act applies and contracts are enforceable only if they are fair and reasonable.
+However, until she is 18, the Contract and Commercial Law Act applies and contracts are enforceable only if they are fair and reasonable.

 If she gets married, Leanne will be treated as an adult regardless of her age and all contracts will be enforceable against her.